jbird186/foresee/README.md

 Functions can be defined by using Forth's colon notation followed by a brace block, like `:fn_name { [stuff] }`.
 Function prototypes can be defined by omitting the block, like `:fn_name`.
 Functions can be shared across files by changing `:fn_name` to `pub :fn_name`.

+The `return` keyword can be used to immediately return from a function.
+Function arguments are passed implicitly by pushing them onto the stack before calling the function.
+Likewise, function return values are pushed to the stack once the function returns.

 A `main` function must be defined for all programs, and will be automatically executed when the program is run. `argv` and `argc` will be pushed to the stack, in that order, at the start of the program.

 To call a function, simply use its name.
 A function pointer can be pushed to the stack by prepending an ampersand to the function name, and can be called with the `call` keyword.